itthinx/groups/readme.txt

 == Description ==

-Groups is designed as an efficient, powerful and flexible solution for group-oriented membership and content access control.
+Groups is designed as an efficient, powerful and flexible solution for group-oriented memberships and content access control.

 It provides group-based user membership management, group-based capabilities and access control for content, built on solid principles.

 Groups is light-weight and offers an easy user interface, while it acts as a framework and integrates standard WordPress capabilities and application-specific capabilities along with an extensive API.

-Enhanced functionality is available via [official extensions](http://www.itthinx.com/product-category/groups/) for Groups.
+Enhanced functionality is available via [Official Extensions](http://www.itthinx.com/product-category/groups/) for Groups.

 ### Documentation ###

-The official documentation is located at the [Groups documentation pages](http://docs.itthinx.com/document/groups/).
+The official documentation is located at the [Groups Documentation](http://docs.itthinx.com/document/groups/) pages.

 ### Features ###